Banking Responsible Investments Products & Services

 When screening and constructing portfolios, we use a combination of sustainable investment approaches.
 The exclusion approach avoids investments in companies tied to certain areas of business that may be considered controversial from an environmental, social or governance (ESG) perspective, such as gambling.
 The norm-based approach reduces a portfolio's exposure to companies involved in controversial activities.
 The best-in-class approach identifies companies that perform well in terms of ESG criteria within a peer group by assessing their ability to successfully manage ESG issues such as CO2 emissions or labor standards.
 The portfolio's sustainability profile may be further improved through investments that are related specifically to sustainability aspects such as energy efficiency, water, education or health care.

-To complement our solutions offering, we have also addressed the topic of sustainability through single sustainable investment products, such as the Credit Suisse (CH) Sustainability Fund Balanced CHF, the Credit Suisse (Lux) European Climate Value Property Fund, the CSIF (Lux) Equities Emerging Markets Sustainability Blue, and the CSIF III World ex CH Sustainability Index Blue – Pension Fund.
+To complement our solutions offering, we have also addressed the topic of sustainability through single sustainable investment products, such as the Credit Suisse (CH) Sustainability Fund Balanced CHF, the Credit Suisse (Lux) Core Property Fund Plus, the CSIF (Lux) Equities Emerging Markets ESG Blue, and the CSIF III World ex CH ESG Index Blue – Pension Fund.

 Credit Suisse Global Real Estate (formerly Real Estate Investment Management) regards sustainability as an essential requirement when managing and developing its real estate holdings.
 Its active sustainability strategy is designed to address challenges in a business increasingly impacted by stricter regulation.